 But do they?
 Certainly business leaders of the past have been strong on command and control.
 They have shown an ability to make cold hard decisions.
 This may have worked well in the past but times are a changing.
 Managers and business leaders today need to be warm and gregarious.
 They need to show sensitivity and emotions.
 They need to have intuition and be expressive.
 They need a brain that functions just as well on the right as on the left.

-I conclude with a framework developed by B2B International which proposes a rational (left) and emotional (right) of the brain mapped against individual needs versus company needs.
+We conclude with a framework developed by B2B International which proposes a rational (left) and emotional (right) of the brain mapped against individual needs versus company needs.
 The framework can be used to choose messages and communications that have maximum impact.